-That all being said, I confess I also have a MacBook Pro with MacOS.
+That all being said, I'm confessing to have a 2018 MacBook Pro with MacOS.
 My previous laptop died and I had a company MBP at hand.
 I tried installing Arch Linux there but I encountered some hardware issues. :( I don't use my laptop often anyway so I can live with it.

 When I'm up for some gaming, I'll probably play a singleplayer or multiplayer FPS.
-Singleplayer shooters I liked are BioShock, Half-Life, Call of Duty and Portal just to name a few.
-When I'm in the mood for playing with real people and I almost exclusively go for Battlefield 4 but Playerunknown's Battlegrounds is an option too.
+Singleplayer shooters I liked are BioShock, Half-Life, Call of Duties and Portal just to name a few.
+When I'm in the mood for playing with real people and I almost exclusively go for Battlefield 4 but Call of Duty Blackout, Playerunknown's Battlegrounds or World War 3 are an option too.

 The game franchise I love most is Fallout.
 I spent 180 hours playing Fallout New Vegas and I don't regret a single minute.
 I fell in love with country and bluegrass music due to Mojave Wasteland Radio and listen to Ranch Breakfast Show on Wyoming Public Radio every Saturday morning.

 I also like simulators - from a realistic Spintires, through Euro / American Truck Driver, to arcades like Ace Combat Assault Horizon or Need for Speed.
 Used to play Live for Speed a bit when I had a racing wheel.